mwojnars/hypertag/core/README_draft.md

     $ dash = x * '-'
     $ title = dash + ' TITLE ' + dash

-Hypertag supports also _augmented assignments_ as known in Python:
+Hypertag supports also _augmented assignments_ as known from Python:

     $ a, (b, c) = [1, (2, 3)]